rolling-scopes-school/tasks/react/repos/functional-components/TASK.md

 > [`react/.instructions/AI_ERA_PROGRAM.md`](../../.instructions/AI_ERA_PROGRAM.md).
 > This task is **independent** — build it from scratch; it does not depend on any other task.

+> ℹ️ **Note:** this is a copy of the task spec placed inside the starter repo so the AI instruction
+> files can reference it.
+The `../` links below (theory modules, program doc) resolve in the **course
+> repository**, not from inside this starter.
+A future iteration will replace them with direct GitHub
+> links to the canonical, finalized task.

 ## 🧠 What you'll build

 A **Weather dashboard**: search for a city, show its current weather, and keep a list of saved